ProbablyManuel/requiem/ReadMe.md

         * The scripts from the include folders will not be compiled themselves, but used by the compiler to verify that the function calls and other external references in the scripts to be compiled are valid.
         * The scripts are taken from the first folder that contains the given file.
 The order is therefore important to select updated versions the unofficial patch over the vanilla scripts.
         * Script folders should point to the .psc script source files.
 They are:
-            1. USSEP scripts, from the `Scripts\Source` directory in the download
+            1. USSEP scripts, from the `Scripts\Source` directory inside `Unofficial Skyrim Special Edition Patch.bsa`
             2. SkyUI SDK scripts, from the `Scripts\Source` directory in the download on [GitHub](https://github.com/schlangster/skyui/wiki)
             3. SKSE scripts, from the `Data\Scripts\Source` directory in the download
-            4. Fishing scripts, from the `Scripts` directory inside `Data\ccBGSSSE001-Fish.bsa` which comes with Skyrim (you need to decompile the scripts yourself using Champollion)
+            4. Fishing scripts, from the `Scripts` directory inside `ccBGSSSE001-Fish.bsa` (you need to decompile the scripts yourself using Champollion)
-            5. Skyrim base scripts, from the `Source\Scripts` directory inside `Data\scripts.zip` which comes with Skyrim
+            5. Skyrim base scripts, from the `Source\Scripts` directory inside `Data\scripts.zip` which comes with the Creation Kit
     * `papyrusFailFast` - failure handling mode for the Papyrus compilation step
         * If set to true, the compilation fails upon encountering the first error.
         * If set to false, the compilation continues after the first error to accumulate all error messages.